 The company is best known for its Healthcare Map, an AI tool that tracks more than 325m anonymised patient healthcare encounters, which can be leveraged to predict patient outcomes, track trends, and improve care.

-Last but not least, we caught up with Matthew Reed, Founder and Managing Director of Equipsme which offers business health benefits and insurance.
+Last but not least, we caught up with Matthew Reed, Founder and Managing Director of Equipsme which offers business health benefits and future of insurance.

-We discuss how attitudes to private health insurance have changed since the pandemic, and what the future has in store for the company following a year of fantastic growth.
+We discuss how attitudes to private health insurance have changed since the pandemic, and what the future of insurance has in store for the company following a year of fantastic growth.

 One other bit of news I enjoyed this week was Chilean insurtech Jooycar expanding into California.
 It’s already operating in Peru and Mexico and great to see it stepping into such a huge market.

 In the next month or so we’ll be publishing the Future 50 Americas so keep an eye out for more South American insurance innovation.
 There’s so much going on down there at the moment.

 Good to see more news from Royal London this week.
 The UK’s largest life, pensions and investment mutual, has acquired a 30% stake in later life lending and product specialists Responsible Life and Responsible Lending (Responsible Group).

 There’s some serious growth potential across the later life lending market and I look forward to seeing where this investment takes them.

 Staying in the UK and Aviva has partnered up with fellow Bristol-based Tumelo to roll out a transparent investment pilot across a selection of Aviva’s pension members.